spack/spack/lib/spack/docs/packaging_guide.rst

 .. code-block:: python

    if spec.satisfies('@1.2%intel'):
+       with self.logger.force_echo():
           tty.error("Version 1.2 breaks when using Intel compiler!")

 You can also do similar satisfaction tests for dependencies: